-But alongside valuable innovation is an enormous amount of inefficiency associated with the level of spending.
+But alongside valuable innovation is an enormous amount of inefficiency.
 Evidence based on cross-sectional comparisons - both across countries and within the United States - suggest that one-third or more of medical resources is not buying improved health (Institute of Medicine, 2001; Cutler, 2002; Fisher et al., 2003a,b).
 In a \$2.5 trillion medical care economy, this amounts to over \$700 billion of excess spending annually.
 Understanding the causes of this inefficiency, and why it has not been eliminated, is the central goal of this paper.